 But we don’t just honor our favorite saints by partying on their feast days.
 We also seek their help in our daily lives.
 The primary way we do this is through prayer.
 This is where it gets a little uncomfortable for our Protestant brothers and sisters, so let me clarify.

-When we say that we are praying to a saint what we really mean is that we are asking that saint to pray for us.
+When we say that we are praying to a saint, what we actually mean is that we are asking that saint to pray for us.
 We aren’t really praying to the saints – not is the same way we pray to God.
-Rather, because we know that the saints are always praying before the throne of God (Rev. 5:8), we are simply asking them to pray for us and with in the same way we ask our earthly friends and family to pray for us.
+Rather, because we know that the saints are constantly interceding before the throne of God (Rev. 5:8), we are simply asking them to pray for us and with us in the same way we ask our earthly friends and family to pray for us.
 Again, we are all one body – everyone both living and dead who belongs to Christ.

 The saints are simply fellow Christians who we admire, love, and respect and who we go to for prayer in times of need.
 Our relationship with our favorite saint is never meant to stand in place of or in the way of our relationship with Jesus.
 The saints merely encourage us and strengthen us through example and prayer.